 As with every technological shift, new jobs will be created to replace those lost.
 However, what's uncertain is whether these new roles will be created rapidly enough to offer employment to those displaced and whether the newly unemployed will have the necessary skills or temperament to fill these emerging roles.

 Not everyone is a pessimist.
 For some, AI is a technology that will augment, rather than replace, workers.
 Not only that but they argue there will be a commercial imperative to not replace people outright, as an AI-assisted worker -- think a human concierge with an AR headset that tells them exactly what a client wants before they ask for it -- will be more productive or effective than an AI working on its own.

-Among AI experts there's a broad range of opinion about how quickly artificially intelligent systems will surpass human capabilities.
+Among AI experts there's a broad range of opinions about how quickly artificially intelligent systems will surpass human capabilities.